julienmoumne/hotshell/tips.md

   desc: 'find text in files',
   cmd: 'echo -n "[location] [pattern] " ' + // prompt for location and pattern
-         '&& read l p ' + // read location and pattern into variables 'l' and 'p' '&& grep -rnws $l -e $p' // use variables 'l' and 'p' to in command })
+         '&& read l p ' + // read location and pattern into variables 'l' and 'p' '&& grep -rnws $l -e $p' // use variables 'l' and 'p' in the command })
 ```